philiptn/bash-toolbox/README.md

 ```

 ## yt-dlp_quickview
 Downloads video to tmp using yt-dlp and automatically opens it in a media player.
-Deletes the file after media player is closed.
+Deletes the file automatically when media player is closed.
 Paths and variables may be changed before running.

 Usage:
 ```bash